gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 ### 3. SDM – The BIOCLIM Method

-We used the BIOCLIM method [@Nix86] to predict species distributions, which is a climate-envelope model, considered a classic in the field, that simply relates a species distribution to the ranges of bioclimatic variables at observed locations [@BootNix14].
+We predicted species distributions using the BIOCLIM method [@Nix86], a climate-envelope model, considered a classic in the field.
+The method simply relates a species' distribution to the ranges of bioclimatic variables at known locations [@BootNix14].
 It has long been outperformed by other methods [@ElitGrah06], but it is still commonly used for its simplistic approach and ease of understanding, as well as its simple relation to niche theory [@BootNix14; @HijmPhil17].
-It is also a method designed for presence-only data, which does not require information on absences, nor take them into account if provided (as in our case).
+It is also primarily designed for presence-only data.
 Despite that, we chose this method for our preliminary analyses as it was easier to implement and because we believe it to be sufficient for proof-of-concept.
 We discuss possible alternatives in the “Alternative Methods” section below.

-Briefly, the BIOCLIM method defines species potential range as a multidimensional environmental hypervolume bounded by the minimum and maximum values of all presences [@Fran10a].
-For each species, the algorithm establishes the percentile distribution of the values of each environmental variables at the known locations of occurrences [@HijmPhil17].
-All sites are then compared to those percentile distributions and given a score for each variable according to their ranking between 0.0 (1st percentile) and 1.0 (100th percentile).
+The BIOCLIM method defines species potential ranges as a multidimensional environmental hypervolume bounded by the minimum and maximum values for all occurrences [@Fran10a].
+For each species, we established the percentile distribution of each environmental variable at the known locations of occurrence [@HijmPhil17].
+All sites were then compared to those percentile distributions and given a score per variable according to their ranking between 0.0 (1st percentile) and 1.0 (100th percentile).
-The median or 50th percentile is considered as the most suitable location, and both tails (e.g. 10th and 90th percentile) are not distinguished, the values larger than 0.5 being subtracted from 1.
-The minimum percentile score across all environmental variables is selected as the prediction value for each site and multiplied by 2 so values are between 0 and 1 [@HijmPhil17].
-It should be noted that the limiting variable is thus not necessarily the same for all sites.
+The median or 50th percentile was considered the most suitable value of the variable, and values larger than 0.5 were subtracted from 1.
+Therefore, both tails are considered the same.
+The minimum percentile score across all environmental variables was then selected as the predicted value for each site.
-Values of 1 are rare, as it would mean a perfectly median site on all variables, and values of 0 are frequent, since they are assigned whenever an environmental value is outside the range of the observed ones [@HijmPhil17].
-Finally, before calculating richness or beta diversity metrics, we transformed the predictions back to a presence-absence format, where all predictions greater than one are considered as presence.
+Values were multiplied by 2 and could therefore be interpreted as probabilities of species occurrence [@HijmPhil17].
+Predictions of 1 should be rare by definition, as they require a perfectly median site on all variables, and values of 0 should be frequent, since they occur whenever an environmental value is outside the range of the observed ones [@HijmPhil17].

-This might tend to overestimate species ranges and create some sort of border effect, but we believe the effects will be mitigated given the spatial extent and coarse scale of our study.
+The final step was to convert the probabilities into presence-absence data, so they could be compared with the raw occurrence data.
+We transformed the probabilities into 0s and 1s by converting all values greater than zero to one.
+Although it might tend to overestimate species ranges, such a transformation is common is SDMs and can be accounted for during result validation with specific methods [@Fran10a].
+We also considered applying a threshold, which would be determined by sensitivity analysis.
+In any case, converting into presence-absence data allowed easier calculation of the richness and beta diversity metric.

 ### 4. LCBD Calculation